 Because neither Orthodoxy nor Heterodoxy has the true profit theory their economic policy proposals are counter-productive or regressive for the social groups/classes they speak for.
 The fact is that nobody has done more for the one-percenters than deficit-spending heterodox economists who claim to ‘serve a progressive purpose’.#2

 With regard to public deficit-spending/public-debt, it is Heterodoxy that has taken the little man for a ride.#3

 #1 Profit and the decline of labor’s nominal share

 #2 Intellectual deficit spending' and 'Austerity and the idiocy of political economists' and 'MMT: The joy of public deficit spending' and 'MMT and the magical profit disappearance' and 'Who or what exactly did Keynes save?' and 'Keynesianism as ultimate profit machine' and 'Profit and the collective failure of economists'.

 #3 Mass unemployment: The joint failure of orthodox and heterodox economics

-Related 'The unintended consequences of deficit spending' and 'Austerity and the idiocy of political economists' and 'The general theory of scientific incompetence' and 'MMT, money printing, stealth taxation, and redistribution' and 'MMT is ALWAYS a bad deal for the 99-percenters'.
+Related 'The unintended consequences of deficit spending' and 'Austerity and the idiocy of political economists' and 'The general theory of scientific incompetence' and 'MMT, money creation, stealth taxation, and redistribution' and 'Deficit-spending/money-creation is ALWAYS a bad deal for WeThePeople'.